 “If a person becomes neither human nor ghost, should it keep on living?”, ponders Tang Yu Rou (Gu Li Na Zha) following a thoughtful conversation about an evil that turns humans into monsters.

-She takes out her flute and plays an emotion filled melody that evokes Jiang Yun Fan’s (Elvis Han) memories of his mother.
+She takes out her flute and plays a melody that evokes Jiang Yun Fan’s (Elvis Han) memories of his mother.
 Just as he did as a child, Yun Fan promises that he will stay by her side and that there is hope in everything.
 Surprised at the sudden words of comfort, Yu Rou denies feeling sad and stresses that she is simply playing music.

 On the way home, Yun Fan and Yu Rou become increasingly anxious that they are being followed, which is true enough as a ginormous gorilla appears in their midst.